CongLeSolutionX/vscode-gpt-4-turbo/README.md

 > If you are developing completely another extension and release it to the public, make sure you follow this.

 This project is released under ISC License - See root License for details.
 Copyright notice and the respective permission notices must appear in all copies.

+This repo is forked from the original repo here https://github.com/gencay/vscode-chatgpt.

 ## How to build and run